-Representations made on planning applications following the meeting of the Planning Committee held on 7 September 2017
+Representations made on planning applications following the meeting of the Planning Committee held on 3 March 2022:

 The Committee examined the following applications and had no observations to make:

 ||19 Cleve Terrace.
 Replace frosted UPVC window with non-frosted timber window.